Table of Content

 ignore_files: If you want to exclude one or more than one localization file (include absolute paths when using this parameter), then you can include this parameter in your configuration file as follows:

-Check the section More Examples of YAML Configurations, for samples.
+Check the section More Examples of YAML Configurations for samples.

 More Examples of YAML Configurations

-Synching a Single File:
+Syncing a Single File

 filters: